A champion for shareholders

 The investment approach is one of active, valuation-focused stock picking.
 With a typical investment horizon of three years, and regular interaction with company management, the portfolio manager is unconstrained and the holdings in the trust can deviate meaningfully from the benchmark.

 Valuation is key, with 35%-45% of AUM held in the top 10 holdings.

 Past performance is not a guide to future returns.
 Ordinary share price performance figures have been calculated using daily closing prices with dividends reinvested.
 NAV performance figures have been calculated using daily NAV with dividends reinvested.
 The NAV used includes current period revenue and values debt at fair.
-The FTSE All-Share Index performance shown is total return.
-All performance figures are in sterling as at 31 December.
-Years stated above refer to the full calendar year.
+The FTSE All performance figures are in sterling as at 30 June 2020 unless otherwise stated.
 Standardised past performance figures are updated on a quarterly basis.
 Source: Morningstar.